Cocaine and society: Cocaine paste

-Cocaine paste (paco, basuco, oxi, pasta) is a crude extract of the coca leaf which contains 40% to 91% cocaine freebase along with companion coca alkaloids and varying quantities of benzoic acid, methanol, and kerosene.
-In South America, coca paste—also known as cocaine base and often confused with cocaine sulfate in North America—is relatively inexpensive and widely used by working class consumers.
-The coca paste is smoked in tobacco or cannabis cigarettes and use has become widespread in several Latin American countries.
-Traditionally, coca paste has been relatively abundant in South American countries such as Colombia where it is processed into cocaine hydrochloride ("street cocaine") for distribution to the rest of the world.
-The caustic reactions associated with the local application of coca paste prevents its use by oral, intranasal, mucosal, or injection routes.
-Coca paste can only be smoked when combined with a combustible material such as tobacco or cannabis.
+Cocaine paste (paco, basuco, oxi, or pasta) is a crude extract of the coca leaf which contains 40 to 91 percent cocaine freebase, companion coca alkaloids, and varying quantities of benzoic acid, methanol, and kerosene.
+In South America, coca paste (also known as cocaine base, and often confused with cocaine sulfate in North America) is relatively inexpensive and widely used by the working class.
+Smoked in tobacco or cannabis cigarettes, it has become widespread in several Latin American countries.
+Coca paste has been relatively abundant in South American countries such as Colombia, where it is processed into cocaine hydrochloride ("street cocaine") for global distribution.
+The caustic reaction associated with the local application of coca paste prevents its use by oral, intranasal, mucosal, or injection routes, and it can only be smoked when combined with a combustible material such as tobacco or cannabis.

-An interview with a coca farmer published in 2003 described a mode of production by acid-base extraction that has changed little since 1905.
-Roughly 625 lb of leaves were harvested per hectare, six times per year.
-The leaves were dried for half a day, then chopped into small pieces with a string trimmer and sprinkled with a small amount of powdered cement (replacing sodium carbonate from former times).
-Several hundred pounds of this mixture were soaked in 50 USgal of gasoline for a day, then the gasoline was removed and the leaves were pressed for the remaining liquid, after which they could be discarded.
-Then battery acid (weak sulfuric acid) was used, one bucket per 25 kg of leaves, to create a phase separation in which the cocaine free base in the gasoline was acidified and extracted into a few buckets of "murky-looking smelly liquid".
-Once powdered caustic soda was added to this, the cocaine precipitated and could be removed by filtration through a cloth.
+A 2003 interview with a coca farmer illustrated a mode of production by acid–base extraction which has changed little since 1905.
+About 625 lb of leaves were harvested per hectare, six times a year.
+The leaves were dried for half a day, then chopped into small pieces with a string trimmer and sprinkled with a small amount of powdered cement (replacing sodium carbonate).
+Several hundred pounds of this mixture were soaked in 50 USgal of gasoline for a day; the gasoline was then removed and the leaves pressed for the remaining liquid and discarded.
+One bucket of battery acid (weak sulfuric acid) per 25 kg of leaves created a phase separation, in which the cocaine free base in the gasoline was acidified and extracted into several buckets of "murky-looking smelly liquid".
+After powdered caustic soda was added to this, the cocaine precipitated and could be removed by filtration through a cloth.
 The resulting material, when dried, was termed pasta and sold by the farmer.
-The 3,750 lb yearly harvest of leaves from a hectare produced 2.5 kg of pasta, approximately 40–60% cocaine.
-Repeated recrystallization from solvents, producing pasta lavada and eventually crystalline cocaine were performed at specialized laboratories after the sale.
+The 3,750 lb yearly harvest of leaves from a hectare produced 2.5 kg of pasta, 40- to 60-percent cocaine.
+Repeated recrystallization with solvents, producing pasta lavada and (eventually) crystalline cocaine, was performed at specialized laboratories after the sale.